herdiantrisufriyana/colab_dep/README.md

 provided pre-existing files to substitute the expensive computation.
 One can set a variable that defines whether the expensive parts will be conducted.
 This may take hours to complete.
-(We embargo the dataset for a year from the publication date; thus, the pre-existing files will also be share after embargo period is over.)
+(We embargo the dataset for a year from the publication date; thus, the pre-existing files will also be shared after embargo period is over.)